-In 2017, the American Association of Clinical Endocrinologists (AACE) and the American College of Endocrinology (ACE) published joint guidelines on the management of dyslipidemia and the prevention of cardiovascular diseases.^{116,} The guidelines recommended that, among patients with "triglyceride (TG) concentration of greater than 150 mg/dL or HDL-C concentration of less than 40 mg/dL, the apo B or the apo B to apo AI ratio may be useful in assessing residual risk in individuals at risk for ASCVD (even when the LDL-C levels are controlled)."
-In 2020, the AACE published an updated consensus statement on dyslipidemia and prevention of cardiovascular disease.^{117,} They recommended measurement of Lp(a) in several patient populations including those with ASCVD, those with a family history of premature ASCVD and/or increased Lp(a), and individuals with a 10-year ASCVD risk of 10% of greater.
+In 2017, the American Association of Clinical Endocrinologists (AACE, now the American Association of Clinical Endocrinology) and the American College of Endocrinology (ACE) published joint guidelines on the management of dyslipidemia and the prevention of cardiovascular diseases.^{154,} The guidelines recommended that, among patients with "triglyceride (TG) concentration of greater than 150 mg/dL or HDL-C concentration of less than 40 mg/dL, the apo B or the apo B to apo AI ratio may be useful in assessing residual risk in individuals at risk for ASCVD (even when the LDL-C levels are controlled)."
+The guidelines also recommended the measurement of Lp-PLA2 as an additional indication of cardiovascular risk.
+Citing several studies in which Lp-PLA2 was comparable with hs-CRP as a risk predictor, the guidelines accordingly recommended the use of Lp-PLA2 data in situations requiring a more specific evaluation of the risk of ASCVD than is provided by hs-CRP.

+In 2020, the AACE published an updated consensus statement on dyslipidemia and prevention of cardiovascular disease.^{155,} They recommended measurement of Lp(a) in several patient populations including those with ASCVD, those with a family history of premature ASCVD and/or increased Lp(a), and individuals with a 10-year ASCVD risk of 10% of greater.
 Recommendations also included consideration of apo B or LDL particle measurement "based on individual patient clinical circumstances."